 Continuance for Legal Counsel & Time to Prepare

 Technically, you can be personally served with an OFP within as little as twelve hours before a hearing.
 You must appear at the hearing.
-However, if you review the paperwork for the OFP, you will notice that the Court instructs you to appear at the hearing “fully prepared” to have a trial on the matter.
+However, if you review the paperwork for the OFP, you will notice that the Court instructs you to appear at the hearing “fully-prepared” to have a trial on the matter.
 This means that you should bring witnesses, evidence, and be prepared to testify at the hearing.
 Twelve hours before a hearing is not a lot of time to prepare everything you need.
 Under Minnesota Statutes, you have the ability to request an extension in order to prepare for the hearing.

 Service Less than 5 Days Before Hearing

 Minnesota Statute §518B.01 subdivision 5 states: “Personal service of the ex parte order may be made upon the respondent at any time up to 12 hours prior to the time set for the hearing, provided that the respondent at the hearing may request a continuance of up to five days if served fewer than five days prior to the hearing which continuance shall be granted unless there are compelling reasons not to.”
 While the Court will typically allow a short continuance in order for the person responding to the OFP to retain an attorney, if the person is served less than five days before the hearing, then the Respondent can request a continuance of up to five additional days.
-If the hearing is extended, then the OFP will be extended as well.
-This means that if the OFP prevents you from living at home or having contact with your kids, these terms won’t continue until the judge makes a decision on the OFP.
+If the hearing is extended, then the OFP will be extended, as well.
+This means that if the OFP prevents you from living at home or having contact with your kids, these terms will not continue until the judge makes a decision on the OFP.

 Minnesota Divorce Lawyer